-Lisa Marie Gabriel is a poet, composer and multi-genre author who lives and works in Lincolnshire and is not Anne Rice although she is good.
+Lisa Marie Gabriel is a poet, composer and multi-genre author who lives and works in Lincolnshire and is not Anne Rice.

 Glenda in Flouncy Attire

 Not on My TERF is a tragi-comic tale about an elderly woman who falls victim to transphobia.
 At one point I had no idea what a TERF was, although I had seen some people describe themselves in this way in their Twitter profiles.
 So, what is a TERF?
 The word means Trans Exclusionary Radical Feminist and that kind of speaks for itself, doesn’t it?
 A TERF is a radical feminist, usually a woman I would guess, who does not include transwomen as real women.
 Being a TERF means not accepting things like transwomen using a Ladies’ Bathroom or language that does not appertain just to genetic females, such as “people who menstruate”.
 I gather it is about reclaiming the word “woman” for women who are genetically female.
 It is probably politically incorrect of course but many people don’t like being told what they can and cannot say or believe so the consequence has been the mainstreaming of some forms of discrimination.
 The bathroom issue is one that causes continual controversy.
 Mature women who might quite happily accept a male lavatory attendant or cleaner (with due warning) will sometimes cringe at the idea of a transwoman using the facility.
 Two conflicting ideas dominate here:

 - The transwoman might be in danger using a male bathroom facility.

 - The transwoman might be a predator, stalking women for some evil purpose.